GENIVI/rvi_core/CONFIGURE.md

 Below are a few examples of prefixes:

-`jaguarlandrover.com/vin/sajwa71b37sh1839/` - A JLR vehcile with
+`genivi.org/vin/sajwa71b37sh1839/` - A GENIVI vehcile with
 the given vin.<br>

-`jaguarlandrover.com/mobile/+19492947872/` - A mobile device with
+`genivi.org/mobile/+19492947872/` - A mobile device with
-a given number, managed by JLR, hosting an RVI node.<br>
+a given number, managed by GENIVI, hosting an RVI node.<br>

-`jaguarlandrover.com/sota/` - JLR's global software over the air server.<br>
+`genivi.org/sota/` - GENIVI's global software over the air server.<br>

-`jaguarlandrover.com/3rd_party/` - JLR's 3rd party application
+`genivi.org/3rd_party/` - GENIVI's 3rd party application
 portal.<br>

-`jaguarlandrover.com/diagnostic/` - JLR's diagnostic server.<br>
+`genivi.org/diagnostic/` - GENIVI's diagnostic server.<br>

 The prefix for an RVI node is set in the `node_service_prefix` tuple.